 From time to time you may find yourself needing to clean out the house.
 You may discover that you have more stuff than you care to own.
-One of the most common things to do with used stuff is to have a garage or yard sale.
+One of the most common things to do with used stuff is to have a yard or garage sale.
 You gather all of your no longer wanted items, and price things based upon what you deem them to be worth.
 You set up your tables and racks in your yard or garage and before long you find yourself selling those unwanted things to would be bargain hunters.

 Have you ever wondered though, if the money you take in is taxable income?